gradle/gradle/.github/ISSUE_TEMPLATE/contributor_sample_request.md

 ---
 name: 'Sample Use Case'
-about: 'Suggest a use case that could be demonstrated by a sample in Gradle's documentation.'
+about: 'Suggest a use case that could be demonstrated by a sample in our documentation.'
 labels: 'a:sample, from:contributor'
 ---